curriculeon/interview-preparation/questions/live-interview.md

 * What is a method?
 * What is the advantage of a method belonging to an object?
 * What is object orientation?
-* What is an object
+* What is an object?
 	* state
 	* identity
 	* behavior

 * What is variable declaration?
 * What is variable initialization?